Ajuga reptans ‘Pink Elf’

 Ajuga ‘Pink Elf’ is a fast grower, quickly making a tight-knit, weed suppressing flat mat.

-Can be planted between paving stones, or as an eye-catching edge beside a path, as it can tolerate light foot traffic.
+So you can plant it between paving stones, or as an eye-catching edge beside a path, where it can tolerate light foot traffic.

 The dense foliage mat will help bind a bank or sloping garden.

-Also makes very eye-catching colour filling a feature pot and spilling over the edges.
+And it also makes eye-catching colour filling a feature pot and spilling down over the edges.

-Ajuga really will give it a go almost anywhere.
-Grows in Sun or Shade, Wet or Dry.
+Ajuga really will give it a go almost anywhere, whether it be in Sun or Shade, Wet or Dry.

-– Width: Approximately 40cm.
+– Width: Makes a round carpet to a diameter of approximately 40cm.
 But will go as far as you want it to cover, and easily weeded out when it gets to the edge of the allocated space.

 – Position: Best in 1/2 Shade, Dappled Sun & Shade, Morning Sun with Afternoon Shade, or Full Shade with good light levels.
 However also copes in the extremes of Full Shade or Sun.

-– Frost: Very frost hardy to at least -10C or more.
+– Frost: Very frost hardy, even in hard frosts to at least -10C or lower.

 – Growth: Hardy evergreen perennial groundcover.

-– Beneficial to wildlife: The flowers provide nectar for honey eating native birds, bees, and is also visited by butterflies and moths.
+– Beneficial for wildlife: The flowers provide nectar for honey eating native birds, bees, and are also visited by butterflies and moths.

 – Beware: Please consult a medical expert before using as a herbal treatment.

-– Deer & Rabbit resistant: Both rabbits and deer tend to treat it with ignore, as it has a bitter astringent taste.
+– Deer & Rabbit resistant: Both rabbits and deer tend to treat it with ignore, because it has a bitter astringent taste.